 Innovation is necessary to thrive in today’s marketplace.
 Innovation may produce products, services, or even ideas.
 It may or may not become disruptive.
 However, just because innovation is “logical” doesn’t mean it doesn’t require management.
 In fact, effective innovation management is the key to innovating effectively and reaping its benefits.

 Launching an innovation program can be daunting, but outstanding innovation management from start to finish is within your reach with platforms like IdeaScale.
-We invite you to download our free Innovation Starter Kit that helps you understand innovation better, plan using project templates, incentivize engagement, and put best practices to work so that your innovation gets real and powerful results.
+We invite you to request a demo that helps you understand innovation better, plan using project templates, incentivize engagement, and put best practices to work so that your innovation gets real and powerful results.